ThatsVie/atlas-web_back_end/NoSQL/README.md

 ### Task 12: Log Stats

-This task involves writing a Python script that provides statistics on Nginx logs stored in MongoDB, displaying the total count of logs, counts of HTTP methods used, and the number of status checks.
+This task involves writing a Python script that provides statistics on Nginx logs stored in MongoDB.
+The script will display the total count of logs, counts of HTTP methods used, and the number of status checks.

 <details>
   <summary><strong>Curriculum Instruction</strong></summary>